 If you’re lucky enough to have some spare cash available, you might be considering whether to use this to overpay your mortgage or save more into your pension.

-As mortgage rates have risen in recent months, those with savings may decide to prioritise reducing their mortgage balance before they remortgage, rather than paying into their pension.
+As mortgage rates remain relatively high, those with savings may decide to prioritise reducing their mortgage balance before they remortgage, rather than paying into their pension.
 However, both can be good financial options, and it really depends on what your priorities are, as no-one can be certain what the future holds for either interest rates or investment growth.

-In this article, we look at the pros and cons of overpaying your mortgage and paying into your pension, and some of the factors that you might want to consider when deciding which of these options might be right for you.
+In this article, we look at the pros and cons of overpaying your mortgage and paying into your pension, and some of the factors that you may want to consider when deciding which of these options might be right for you, or whether you want to do both.

 If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.